What does Hub mean?

 Who Gets to be a Hub?

-Nodes may join, leave or suspend their status on a blockchain’s Active Node List (ANL).
-One of the nodes on the ANL is chosen in an automatic rotation to be the hub for that epoch.
+Nodes may join, leave or suspend their status on a blockchain’s Network Actor List (NAL) (was: Active Node List (ANL)).
+One of the nodes in the Active Network is chosen in an automatic rotation to be the hub for that epoch.
 Because the validation network is permissionless, nodes and hubs may be anonymous.
 If a node is unable to perform as a hub, the next node is chosen.

 The anonymous identities of nodes in a permissionless, decentralized blockchain network reduces the attack surface of the blockchain.
 This is a major security advantage compared to a permissioned network or an otherwise more centralized database.